caoqing-ruijing/ST_Holter/readme.md

 # ST Holter

-This repo is the official implementation of "Accurate detection of ST-segment and J point deviation from 12-lead Holter ECG using deep neural network".
+This repo is the official implementation of "Using Multi-Task Learning-based Framework to Detect ST-segment and J-point Deviation from Holter".

 This including the whole train code of our proposed transformed based model.